Wisconsin Wisconsin Form 1 Instructional Booklet

 Historical Past-Year Versions of Wisconsin Income Tax Instructions

-We have a total of six past-year versions of Income Tax Instructions in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Income Tax Instructions in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2020 I-111 Form 1 Instructions - Wisconsin Income Tax